eran88/graph-kernel/README.md

 ## Run the code
 >python main.py --name runname

-Will result with the run's logs at /results/runname/logs.txt
+Will result with the run's logs at /results/runname/logs.txt <br />

-Samples at /results/runname/fake_samples
+Samples at /results/runname/fake_samples <br />
 Models at /results/runname/models